-To support progress towards approved highway safety targets, the FY 2018-2021 TIP includes a number of key safety investments.
-The 2040 Total Mobility Plan assesses existing safety and security conditions, explores planning considerations for safety and security, and provides recommendations for future improvements.
+To support progress towards approved highway safety targets, the FY 2021-2024 TIP includes several key safety investments.
+The Mobility 2045 Plan assesses existing safety and security conditions, explores planning considerations for safety and security, and provides recommendations for future improvements.
 The roadway recommendations presented in the plan represent a series of engineering enhancements that should improve traffic flow while increasing safety for all users.
-The goals adopted for the 2040 Total Mobility Plan explicitly include a focus on ensuring and increasing the safety and security of the transportation system for all users, including motorized vehicles, bicyclists and pedestrians.
-A total of \$443 has been programmed in the FY 2018-2021 TIP to improve highway safety; averaging approximately \$148 per year.
+The goals adopted for the Mobility 2045 Plan explicitly include a focus on ensuring and increasing the safety and security of the transportation system for all users, including motorized vehicles, bicyclists, and pedestrians.